Ty the Tasmanian Tiger Trophy Guide and Road Map for PlayStation 4

 Final Story Trophies

-At this point you’ll want to assess where you’re at in terms of collectables.
+At this point, you’ll want to assess where you’re at in terms of collectables.
 Are you missing anything in other stages?
 Well, go get them.
-Once you’ve collected everything and earned most if not all of the collectable trophies listed above, it’s time to head into the final stage, where you will earn the following two trophies:
+Once you’ve collected everything and earned most if not all of the collectable trophies listed in the previous section of our Ty the Tasmanian Tiger Trophy Guide, it’s time to head into the final stage, where you will earn the following two trophies:

 From the Shadows

 Boss Cass Smacked

 Provided you were successful and had 100% completion, there will be a small cut-scene at the end of the game featuring a cyborg/robot character.
 It’s nothing special but it does earn you this trophy:

 By now you should also earn or already have earned this:

 Get All The Things!

 You got 100% of everything!